Augusta Legitimation and Paternity Lawyer

 Once paternity has been established, the child obtains many legal rights beyond child support.
 For example, the child can inherit from his or her father, is eligible for health insurance coverage under the father’s group policy, is entitled to social security benefits if the father dies or becomes disabled, may be entitled to wrongful death benefits if the father dies as a result of someone else’s negligence and can obtain medical history information as a result of establishing paternity.
-You should consult with our Atlanta legitimation and paternity lawyer before going through this kind of case alone.
+You should consult with our Augusta legitimation and paternity lawyer before going through this kind of case alone.

 Other Types of Paternity Suits in Georgia